-One of the most asked-for gift guides this year was for toddlers!
+One of the most asked-for gift guides is for toddlers!
 I’m excited that so many of you asked, because I have some good recommendations in this area.
 I’m lucky to have nieces and nephews who all have very different personalities, so I get to see what toys some kids love and others don’t care about, and which toys seem to be universally loved.

-That’s what today’s gift guide is about: The best toddler gifts that they’ll play with over and over again.
+That’s what today’s gift guide is about: The perfect gift that they’ll play with over and over again.

 TWO: Play garage: E loves her play car garage, and she plays with it every day.
 I bought her a bunch of little cars from the Target party section (it was a set of 6 that are supposed to be party favors, but they fit perfectly in her hand and she often grabs one or two to take with us when we go somewhere).
-Those little cars are her go-tos for the garage.
+Those little cars are her go-tos for the garage and she has so much fun putting them in the different parking spots.
 There is also a Minnie Mouse version of this, which is perfect for Minnie-obsessed toddlers!